Before a commercial flight leaves the ground, flight attendants instruct passengers to "Put on your...

 Helping Adult Children: Promote Financial Literacy and Avoid Dependency

 Other indications of this trend are that more young adults live in their parent’s homes longer, marry later in life, and stay in school longer when compared to older generations.
-While the pandemic aggravated these situations, long-term economic instability and evolving social conditions were also drivers.
+While the pandemic aggravated these situations, long-term economic instability and evolving social conditions were also driving factors.

 While parents worry about their adult children’s lack of financial independence, the “kids” aren’t too happy about it either.
 In a study released by Experian in 2023, 61% of Gen Z (18-26) and 47% of Millennials (27-42) agreed with the statement, “I am somewhat or very financially dependent on my parents.”
 Sadly, 62% of Gen Z and 70% of Millennials also agreed with the statement, “I feel ashamed when I have to ask my parents for financial support.”